lazorfuzz/liowebrtc/README.md

 `resume()` - resumes sending video and audio to your peers

-`shout(messageType, payload)` - broadcasts a message
+`shout(messageType, payload)` - sends a message
 to all peers in the room via the default data channel
-- `string messageType` - A value that represents the classification of the payload
+- `string messageType` - An arbitrary value that represents the classification of the payload
 - `object payload` - an arbitrary value or object to send to peers

 `whisper(peer, messageType, payload)` - sends a message to a single peer in the room via the default data channel
-- `string messageType` - A value that represents the classification of the payload
+- `string messageType` - An arbitrary value that represents the classification of the payload
 - `object payload` - an arbitrary value or object to send to peers

-`sendToAll(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server
+`broadcast(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server (similar to `shout`, but not p2p)

-- `string messageType` - The event label that be broadcasted via the signaling server
-- `object payload` - an arbitrary value or object to send to peers

-`sendDirectlyToAll(messageType, payload, channel)` - broadcasts a message to all peers in the room via a data channel
+`sendDirectlyToAll(messageType, payload, channel)` - sends a message to all peers in the room via a data channel (same as `shout`, except you can specify your own data channel.
+Use this if you need to set up a new data channel)

-- `string messageType` - the event label that peers will listen for
-- `object payload` - an arbitrary value or object
 - `string channel` - (optional) the name of the data channel

 `getPeers(sessionId, type)` - returns all peers by `sessionId` and/or `type`